catalyst-cloud/catalystcloud-docs/source/compute/resize-instance.rst

 ************************

 Before continuing, make sure that you have sourced an openRC file so that you are able to interact with your project via the command line.
-You are not sure how to download or source your RC file, you can follow the :ref:`guide<command-line-interface>` from earlier in the documentation.
+If you are not sure how to download or source your openRC file, you can follow the :ref:`guide<command-line-interface>` from earlier in this documentation.

 Once you have sourced your openRC file, we can begin gathering the